Louis de Montfort: Devotion to the angels

-Even as a seminarian in Paris, Montfort was known for the veneration he had toward the angels: he "urged his confreres to show marks of respect and tenderness to their guardian angels."
-He often ended his letters with a salutation to the guardian angel of the person to whom he was writing: "I salute your guardian angel".
-He also saluted all the angels in the city of Nantes, a custom that, it appears, he repeated when he entered a new village or city.
+Even as a seminarian in Paris, Montfort was known for his veneration of angels: he "urged his confreres to show marks of respect and tenderness to their guardian angels" and often ended his letters with a salutation to the guardian angel of the person to whom he was writing.
+When, later, he arrived in Nantes, he saluted all the angels of the city.
+Apparently, this was something he repeated whenever he entered a village or town.

-One of the reasons why Montfort had such devotion to the angels is that veneration of the pure spirits was an integral part of his training and also of his culture.
-His college teachers, the Jesuits, were known for their zeal in propagating devotion to the angels.
+One reason behind Montfort's showing such devotion to angels is that veneration of the pure spirits was an integral part of his training, and also of his culture.
+His college teachers, all Jesuits, were known for their zeal in propagating devotion to the angels.
 Montfort's seminary training under the Sulpicians brought him into contact with the thought of Cardinal de Bérulle and Olier, both of whom had deep veneration for the angels.
-Furthermore, in the course of the seventeenth and eighteenth centuries, manuals of piety and treatises on the pure spirits were numerous.
+During the seventeenth and eighteenth centuries, manuals of piety and treatises on the pure spirits abounded.